MarioDelgadoSr/MyDataVisualizerDoc/README.md

 ## License

 * [***My Data Visualizer***](http://MyDataVisualizer.com) is free for all non-profit entities.
-* Businesses and comerical enterprises must purchase a license.
+* Businesses and commercial enterprises are granted a full-use license as long as they make their application freely available to non-profits.
-	* The license includes access to the ***My Data Visualizer*** JavaScript-based framework; which developers can use to embed data-driven WebGL assets in their applications.